coachCindy/cindydk-6cf1b/content/pages/about.md

 ## Credentials

 I am a certified transformative coach trained by Coach Masters Academy in Singapore.
-I study a BA in public administration with specialty in project management, HR and executive management on the side.
+I study a BA in public administration with specialty in project management, HR and executive management on the side - next to getting certified as a project manager with Google.
 My work experience includes personel management, recruitment, training, being a hotel receptionist and chairman of boards.

 ## Coaching for Action